What is clindamycin?

 How should I use clindamycin?

-Take clindamycin according to your health care provider’s instructions.
-Your health care provider will tell you how much clindamycin to take and when to take it.
+Use clindamycin according to your health care provider’s instructions.
+Your health care provider will tell you how much clindamycin to use and when to use it.
 Before you start clindamycin and each time you get a refill, read any printed information that comes with your medicine.

 How should clindamycin be stored?

 - Store clindamycin capsules, granules for oral solution, and injection solution at room temperature, 68°F to 77°F (20°C to 25°C).

 - Do not refrigerate the reconstituted oral solution; when chilled, the solution may thicken and be difficult to pour.
 The solution is stable for 2 weeks at room temperature.